Himanshu80230/weather-now/README.md

 Soft animated gradient background

-Rounded, clean input + button styles
+Rounded, clean input and button styles

 Smooth hover effects and transitions

-Focused center layout and readable typography
+Center-aligned layout with readable typography

+This blend of minimalism and beauty makes Weather Now both functional and delightful.

 🛠️ Tech Stack